torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 protocols by an order of magnitude.
 There are also no plans for adding more Classic Netlink protocols to the kernel.
-Basic information on how communicating with core networking parts of the Linux kernel (or another of the 20 subsystems using Classic Netlink) differs from Generic Netlink is provided later in this document.
+Basic information on how communicating with core networking parts of the GNU/Linux kernel (or another of the 20 subsystems using Classic Netlink) differs from Generic Netlink is provided later in this document.

 Generic Netlink